 Laravel is an open-source PHP web framework that can be used to develop web applications easier and faster through built-in features.

-It is based on the Symfony framework and following the model–view–controller architectural pattern.
+It is based on the Symfony framework and follows the model–view–controller architectural pattern.

 In this post, we will explain to you the step-by-step process of setting up Laravel on the RoseHosting Cloud Platform.
 We will use the Laravel framework from the RoseHosting Cloud Marketplace.